thingsSDK/guides.thingssdk.com/methods.md

 # Flasher.js

-Flasher.js is a cross-platform GUI tool that allows you to install JavaScript run-times on the ESP8266.
+Flasher.js is a cross-platform GUI tool that allows you to install (or 'flash') JavaScript run-times on the ESP8266.
 It runs on macOS, Linux and Windows.

 ## Download

 You can download the [latest release here](https://github.com/thingsSDK/flasher.js/releases).